 Trained with Health and Human Services executives at Council for Excellence in Government, 2000.

 "Imagine E-government Award Competition National Finalist."
 Kennedy School of Government and Council for Excellence in Government recognized my domestic violence real-time FBI protective order database proposal as one of the top 8 e-government ideas in the USA.
 2001.
+Competition announced in first White House Webcast, June 24, 2000.
 My mother’s experience with a death threat motivated my interest in this area.

 Founder of SKI Foundation, in memory of my mother, a cancer victim from Camp LeJeune poisoning, victim of domestic violence as a teenager, and an environmental activist and computer analyst.
 August 2016.

 Passed U.S. Foreign Service Officer Test, Written Portion, 1998.

 National Association of Law Students with Disabilities (NALSWD) 2015 Annual Conference in Baltimore: Panel Speaker on "Attitudinal Barriers" in the Legal Profession and Judicial Branch.

 English (Native), Italian (Fluent), German (Studied 5 years), French (Studied 1 year), Spanish (Basic)

 New Zealand, Italy, Germany, France, UK, Turkey, Canada, Switzerland, Australia, Malaysia, Liechtenstein, Austria, the Vatican, Monaco, Dubai.
 Permanent resident status in New Zealand.
 U.S. Citizen.

 Indiana Daily Student columnist and editorial board member.

 Edited books by University of Otago instructors: one on Chinese folktales and another on Chinese administrative law and human rights reform.